will-me-me/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 5-listfilesdigitonly display the content in long forma The 6-firstdirectory creating a new directory
 The 7-movethatfile moving a file from one directory to another The 8-firstdelete file is for deleting a file
+The 9-firstdirdeletion files has the command to delete a directory The 10-back file contains the command to go back to the previous directory